A functional limit theorem for additive functionals: Wright-Fisher Diffusions

 \subsection{Properties of the limiting subordinator}

-We conclude this section with some facts about the limiting Laplace functional $\Phi$ and the limiting subordinator, which we denote by $A$ in Theorem \ref{main-wf} above.
-Given that it is only a scaling parameter, we assume throughout that $\gamma=1$, for simplicity.
+We continue this section with some facts about the limiting Laplace functional $\Phi$ and the limiting subordinator which we denote by $A$.
+Given that it is only a scaling parameter, we assume throughout that $\gamma=1$ for simplicity.

+\begin{enumerate}[wide, labelindent=0pt, itemsep=1em] \item The function $\Phi$ appeared as a conditional Laplace exponent in the literature (see \cite[eq.~(9.s7), p.~348]{PitYor81}) in the following context.
+Let $X$ denote the Bessel process of index $\nu=\beta-1$ (i.e., dimension $\delta = 2 \beta$) started at $X_0=1$.
+We define the process $A$ by

-\begin{enumerate}[wide, labelindent=0pt, itemsep=1em] \item It has been shown in \cite[eq.~(48), p.~12]{PitYor03} that a subordinator with the Laplace exponent $\Phi$ can be realized as where $X$ is a Bessel process of index $\beta -1$ and $\tau$ is the inverse local time of $X$ at level $1$, i.e., where $L^1$ denotes the local time of $X$ at level $1$. \item Since $\Phi$ is a Laplace exponent of an infinitely-divisible distribution supported by $[0,\infty)$, it admits a L\' evy-Khinchine representation of the form:
+where $L^1$ and $\tau^1$ are the local and inverse local times of $X$ at level $1$.
+Since $X$ is transient for $\nu>0$, the process $\tau$ eventually jumps to $+\infty$, a.s., making $A$ a proper killed subordinator.
+It turns out, however, that for each $t>0$, conditionally on its lifetime exceeding $t$ (i.e., on $\set{L_{\infty}^1 \geq t}$), $A$ is a L\' evy subordinator on $[0,t]$ with Laplace exponent $\Phi$.
+We refer the reader to \cite[Remark 9.8 (ii), p.~349]{PitYor81} for the outline of the idea of the proof, or to \cite[Corollary 2, p.~6]{PitYor03} for a more comprehensive treatment. \item Since $\Phi$ is a Laplace exponent of an infinitely-divisible distribution supported by $[0,\infty)$, it admits a L\' evy-Khinchine representation of the form

-where $d\geq 0$ and $\Pi$ is a measure on $(0,\infty)$ such that $\int \min(1,x)\, \Pi(dx)<\infty$.
+where $b\geq 0$ and $\Pi$ is a measure on $(0,\infty)$ such that $\int \min(1,x)\, \Pi(dx)<\infty$.
 By \cdl{10.30}{4}, we have $\lim_{x\to\infty} \sqrt{2 \pi x} e^{-x} I_{\nu}(x) = 1$, so

 which implies that $b=0$, i.e., that $A$ has no drift. \item According to \cite[Theorem 1.9, p.~886]{IsmKel79}, the function is a Laplace transform of the infinitely divisible distribution with density